Itera/ada-django-kurs/__tasks__/optional/task3_author/README.md

 python manage.py migrate cookbook
 ```

-Type it into your terminal, and press enter.
+Type it into your shell, and press enter.
 Now you should see a message ending with `OK`.
 If not, ask an Itera employee for help.

 The next step is to add the authors for a few recipes, such that we can display the authors in our application.
 To do this, we will use the Django admin panel.
 This is a page where you, among other things, can see and edit all the content in your database.